argoproj/argo-rollouts/docs/best-practices.md

           service:
             name: guestbook-root
             port:
               number: 443
 ```

-The above technique has the a benefit in that it would not incur additional cost of allocating
+The above technique has the benefit in that it would not incur additional cost of allocating
 additional load balancers.

 ## Reducing operator memory usage